- Video Games

 Jeff - Come on, the guy is a jerk.
 Plus, I couldn't hang out with somebody better looking than me.

-Shirley – “Comprehensive” collection of baby snapshots?
-Run for
+6) Shirley - “Comprehensive” collection of baby snapshots?
+Run for the hills!

-Britta – I can’t help but love Britta, she’s equally funny and
+1) Britta - I can't help but love Britta, she's equally funny and interesting.

 about yours?
 Who is your favorite character from the study group?